Eyongtarh/Sahab-Workshop/README.md

 #### Bytes

-The am i responsive was used to test for site responsiveness.
+The am i responsive was used to test for site responsiveness also.

--A photo of page 1 is shown below:
+-A photo of Car Repairs page is shown below:

 <a>
 <img src="assets/images/respn.png" alt="Responsive layout">
 </a>

--A photo of page 2 is shown below:
+-A photo of Welding page is shown below:

 <a>
 <img src="assets/images/respn2.png" alt="Responsive layout">
 </a>

--A photo of page 3 is shown below:
+-A photo of Book Service page is shown below:

 <a>
 <img src="assets/images/respn3.png" alt="Responsive layout">
 </a>

-Check out <a href="https://ui.dev/amiresponsive?url=https://eyongtarh.github.io/Sahab-Workshops/" target="_blank">Site Responsiveness</a> by ui.dev/amiresponsive.
+Check out <a href="https://ui.dev/amiresponsive?url=https://eyongtarh.github.io/Sahab-Workshop/" target="_blank">Site Responsiveness</a> by ui.dev/amiresponsive.

 ### Validation Testing